seullrryu/Java-Projects/README.md

 # Java-Projects
-Various projects made in java
+Various projects written in java by Seulmin Ryu